Skip to content

 Every job goes through the same four states you'll see in the panel:

-1. Queued — submitted, waiting for a worker slot.
+1. Queued — submitted, waiting in line.

 3. Completed — success; result is persisted (e.g. new script, rendered MP4).